gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/Unit.md

 ## Nullability

-Although the `Unit` type can only have one value, it is also a refererence type in terms of .NET type system.
+Although the `Unit` type can only have one value, it is also a reference type in terms of .NET type system.
 It means that it's possible for a `Unit` variable to have a `null` value as well:

 ``` csharp